Main content of the website

 Keith Robinson

-Over the years he would become a professionally certified interpretive tour guide, climb all of the named mountain peaks and ridges in the Park, float/paddle many of the area’s waterways, and finish a Bachelor of Commerce (B.Comm) degree in Tourism Management / Marketing, with special focus on Destination Management.
-Just prior to the outbreak of the global pandemic, Keith was named one of Canada’s Top 40 Under 40, by Canadian Traveler Magazine.
+Keith is a 3rd generation Waterton business owner/operator who can trace his family’s Waterton-presence back to the 1950’s.
+He grew up spending his summers in WLNP hiking, climbing, boating, biking, golfing, fishing, kayaking and stargazing (among other adventures).
+He began working in his family’s tour boat business at an early age and over the years he would become a professionally certified interpretive tour guide, climb all of the named mountain peaks and ridges in the Park, float/paddle many of the area’s waterways, earn a Bachelor of Commerce (B.Comm) degree in Tourism Management / Marketing (with special focus on Destination Management), and be named one of Canada’s Top 40 Under 40, by Canadian Traveler Magazine.

-Over the years Keith has served the Waterton community in various capacities, including being part of the old Waterton Park Volunteer Fire Brigade; guiding for the WPCA’s Wildflower Festival and Wildlife Weekend; serving a term on the Waterton Natural History Association; maintaining relations with nearby communities via the Alberta Southwest organization; and acting as Director/Secretary for the Waterton Park Chamber of Commerce, which he has served on, for well over a decade.
-In addition, Keith has consistently attended ID#4 regular council meetings for the past 5 years and served on the ID#4 ad hoc Clean Lake Initiative committee to assist in establishing the boat quarantine/seal program.
+Keith served the Waterton community in various capacities over the past two decades, including being part of the Improvement District No. 4 (ID#4) Council, the Waterton Park Volunteer Fire Brigade; assisting with the WPCA’s festivals/events; serving a term on the Waterton Natural History Association; maintaining relations with nearby communities via the Alberta Southwest organization; liaising with Travel Alberta; and serving as Vice President of the Waterton Park Chamber of Commerce.
+Prior to elected official capacity, Keith served on the ID#4 ad hoc Clean Lake Initiative committee that was instrumental in establishing the boat quarantine/seal program.

-Inspired to share his knowledge of, and appreciation for, his home, Keith offers up a true, authentic local’s perspective to park visitors, residents, seasonal cabin owners, and their friends and families.
-As a steward of WLNP, he strives to assist others in fostering their own personal connection with this amazing place.
+Inspired to share his knowledge of, and appreciation for, his home, Keith offers up an authentic local’s perspective to park visitors, residents, seasonal cabin owners, and their friends and families.
+As a steward of WLNP, he strives to encourage others to develop their own personal connection with this amazing place.
 Visiting and residing in WLNP is about memorable experiences and personally connecting with the destination, its offerings, and its people.
-In order to ensure that the community continues to offer memorable experiences for all, it should have an ID#4 council comprised of locals that are intimately familiar with the area, and that can find a balance between preserving the natural environment and celebrating the cultural/human history of the community, while at the same time being able to look to the future, embrace change, evolve, and communicate/work cooperatively with other community organizations and Parks Canada - all things that Keith is capable of, and excited to do.
+Keith believes that in order to ensure that the community continues to offer memorable experiences for all, a balance must be struck between preserving the natural environment, celebrating the cultural/human history of the community, and looking to the future to embrace change and plan for a transforming tourism environment.
+It will be important to communicate and collaborate with all of the region’s stakeholders as this unique tourism landscape evolves over the coming years, and this is something that Keith is eager to be part of.

 Scott Barton